talwrii/kitty-plotnine/README.md

 There are other tools that can be run from the command-line and plot in another window. [gnuplot](https://jasonmurray.org/posts/2020/basicgnuplot/) can plot from the command-line (rendering in a GUI window ) but the syntax is not terribly succinct nor easy to remember.  [sparklines](https://github.com/deeplook/sparklines) with produce a spark-line, these are very succinct plots that are good at showing the rate of change.

 ## Attribution
 This tool is a thin wrapper around the [plotnine](https://plotnine.org/) and [matplotlib-backend-kitty](https://github.com/jktr/matplotlib-backend-kitty) libraries.
 Plotnine is turn a reimplementation of [ggplot2](https://github.com/tidyverse/ggplot2) which was influenced by the somewhat philosophical book [A Grammar of Graphics](https://link.springer.com/book/10.1007/0-387-28695-0).
-The existence of this tool is dependent on the Terminal Graphics Protocol which was pioneered by [kitty](https://github.com/kovidgoyal/kitty) as in improvement to sixel-based libraries.
+The existence of this tool is dependent on the Terminal Graphics Protocol which was pioneered by [kitty](https://github.com/kovidgoyal/kitty), which is in turn an improvement to sixel-based libraries.

 ## Demo
 ![demo](./demo.png)